 It is assumed that the account all belongs to the applicant unless it could be proven otherwise.

 It depends on the factual situation.
 With the rule change which became effective as of September 1, 2004, “Medicaid annuities” became more popular when there is an institutionalized spouse and a community spouse and their total non-countable resource income exceeds or is close to the MMMNA ($3,022.50 as of January 1, 2017).
 For those who entered an institution prior to 9/1/04 it was rarely the best way to protect resources.
 Before one makes a decision one should consider all of the options.
 Be wary of anyone who advises this is the only option.
 Under DRA, there have been additional requirements in the use of this type of annuity.

 Yes- so there should be planning which is often why some create Special Needs Trusts.

 Depending on the income of the community spouse and other factors, often the answer is “Yes”.

 Yes.
 There is presently no look-back period or transfer penalty if you transfer assets prior to applying for such benefits at the present time.
 There are different ways of making transfers (I.E., trusts or just making a gift).
-There are a couple of Congressional bills creating a 3 year look-back so transfer planning may reduced if such laws are passed and different planning strategies are likely to result.
-Tax issues, changes in the VA rules and potential need in the future for Medicaid (since often more is saved for long-term care though the use of Medicaid especially if the applicant is likely to be in a nursing home within 5 years) should also be considered.
+VA is presently considering a c year look-back period.
+The rules could change as soon as sometime this year.
+Tax issues, changes in the VA rules and potential need in the future for Medicaid (since often more is saved for long-term care through the use of Medicaid especially if the applicant is likely to be in a nursing home within 5 years) should also be considered.
 Furthermore, there are some exceptions to the rule (i.e., gift can’t be to a member of same household, all rights in property must be relinquished, etc.).